-Today, we have over 140 branches throughout Idaho, Oregon, Montana, South Dakota, Washington, and Wyoming.
+In April, Idaho Independent and Community 1st Banks joined the family, officially becoming First Interstate Bank in June.
+Today, we have over 150 branches throughout Idaho, Oregon, Montana, South Dakota, Washington, and Wyoming.
 Our history and market leadership is a result of our adherence to our company’s values and the alignment of these values among our management, directors, employees, and shareholders.

 First Interstate signed a definitive agreement to partner with Great Western Bank, expanding the First Interstate franchise into eight new states.